egardner/egardner.github.io/about.md

 I graduated with honors from UCLA’s Design | Media Arts program.
 Upon graduation I went to New York to complete a design internship at Ed Lab, a research, design, and development unit at Teachers College, Columbia University.
 That same year, I presented at the Intel Developer Forum and was awarded for “Most Innovative Design.”
 I went on to complete an internship at a boutique lighting design studio in Melbourne, Australia.

 I currently live and work in Los Angeles.
 If you’d like to get in touch, shoot me an email at lebybee@gmail.com.
+Or [download my resume]({{site.baseurl}}/assets/files/lb_resume.pdf).